openenergymonitor/blog/source/_posts/2016-05-12-emoncms-qr.markdown

 *This updated has been merged into the stable Emoncms branch V9.6.
 If your running an emonPi/emonBase jsut hit update to pull in the changes.
 The update will appear on Emoncms.org in the next few days.*

-This QR code contains the Emoncms URL and read-API key to automate setting up the [Emoncms Android app](https://play.google.com/store/apps/details?id=org.emoncms.myapps&hl=en_GB).
+This QR code contains the Emoncms URL and read-API key to automate setting up the [Emoncms android app](https://play.google.com/store/apps/details?id=org.emoncms.myapps&hl=en_GB).
 The update for the app to support the QR code scanner has been pushed to Googe Play.
 After the update just can the QR code to setup the app.

 {% img /images/android-qr.png 300 %}